duckduckgo/duckduckgo-documentation/duckduckhack/advanced/language_and_location_apis.md

 ## Language & Location APIs

 Some Instant Answers employ contextual data about the user's search to provide the most relevant results.
-For example, since weather conditions vary widely around the world, the [Is it snowing?](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Snow.pm) Instant Answer depends on knowing where the user is located.
+For example, since weather conditions vary widely around the world, the [Is it snowing?](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/lib/DDG/Spice/Snow.pm) Instant Answer requires the user's approximate location.

-The [core DDG library](https://github.com/duckduckgo/duckduckgo) provide Goodie and Spice Instant Answers with location and language APIs to provide simple, helpful and delightful results.
+The [core DDG library](https://github.com/duckduckgo/duckduckgo) provides Goodie and Spice Instant Answers with location and language APIs to provide simple, helpful and delightful results.

 ## Location API